sodadata/docs/soda-cl/profile.md

 ## Define dataset discovery

+Dataset discovery captures basic information about each dataset, including a dataset's schema and the columns it contains.

 This configuration is limited in its syntax variation, with only a couple of mutable parts to specify the datasets from which to gather and send sample rows to Soda Cloud.

 The example configuration below uses a wildcard character (`%`) to specify that, during a scan, Soda Core discovers all the datasets the data source contains *except* those with names that begin with `test_`.
-This action captures basic information about each dataset, including a dataset's schema and the columns it contains.

 ```yaml